Simplifying Frontend Development with Rome

 Changing Your Setup for Code Formatting

-To change your setup from Prettier to Rome, you’ll need to perform a few steps:
+To change your setup from Prettier to Rome, you’ll need to perform the following steps:

 Configuring Rome